 DAY 1: DEPART FROM LOS ANGELES (LAX)

 Oahu is the perfect island for a little bit of adventure!
 We will take a surf lesson on the famous shores of Waikiki with professional instructors who will have you riding waves in no time.
 Our hotel is just steps away from the beach, so we will have plenty of time to relax, swim, and enjoy some quality time in the summer sun!
-For a truly unique experience, we’ll hike through a lava tunnel to the top of Diamond Head Crater for breathtaking views of the island.
+For a truly unique experience, we’ll hike through a lava tunnel to the top of Diamond Head Crater for breathtaking views of the island, as well as visit the breathtaking Manoa Falls.

 No visit to Oahu would be complete without a journey to the past in order to pay respects at the USS Arizona Memorial and Pearl Harbor Memorials.
 Accessible only by boat, this memorial is one of several sites in Hawaii commemorating the attack on Pearl Harbor and honoring those who lost their lives as well as the few remaining survivors.